• Disease Overview

 Signs & Symptoms

 The hallmark finding of PTS is the abrupt onset of pain in one of the shoulders (unilateral pain).
 In rare cases, both shoulders can be affected (bilateral).
-Onset may be rapid in some cases, while in others pain onset is gradual and subtle (insidious), followed by a rapid increase in both intensity and severity.
+Onset may be rapid in some people, while in others pain onset is gradual and subtle (insidious), followed by a rapid increase in both intensity and severity.
 Pain has been described as sharp, aching, burning or stabbing.
 Pain may also affect the neck and the arm and hand on the same side as the affected shoulder.

-Again, it is important to note that PTS is a highly variable disorder and one person’s individual case may not resemble another person’s experience.
-Some individuals (approximately 75%) will only experience one episode, while others (approximately 25%) will experience recurrent episodes.
-In addition, recurrent episodes may involve the same peripheral nerves that were originally affected, completely different peripheral nerves, or a mix of the same and different peripheral nerves.
+It is important to note that PTS is a highly variable disorder, and one personโ€™s individual case may not resemble another personโ€™s experience.
+Some individuals (approximately 75%) will only have one episode, while others (approximately 25%) will have recurrent episodes.
+In addition, recurrent episodes may involve the same peripheral nerves that were originally affected, completely different peripheral nerves or a mix of the same and different peripheral nerves.
 The intensity, duration and location of pain can also differ greatly from one person to another.

-Pain is often continuous, severe, and worse during the evening or at night.
+Pain is often continuous, severe and worse during the evening or at night.
 Pain can potentially be excruciating and debilitating.
 This initial period may be known as the acute phase.
 Eventually, affected individuals enter a period where the continuous pain lessens and there may be no pain when the affected shoulder and/or arm are not being used (i.e. at rest).
 However, specific movements may aggravate the condition, causing sharp, stabbing intense pain that persists for a few hours before lessening.
 This occurs because previously damaged nerves remain abnormally sensitive (hypersensitive).
-Eventually, affected individuals develop a chronic, low grade pain that can persist for a year or longer, sometimes known as the chronic phase.
+Eventually, affected individuals develop a chronic, low-grade pain that can persist for a year or longer, sometimes known as the chronic phase.

 Eventually, anywhere from a few days to a few weeks after the onset of the disorder, pain is replaced by progressive weakness of muscles in the affected shoulder.
 The severity of muscle weakness can vary greatly, ranging from mild weakness that may be barely noticeable to, in rare cases, almost complete paralysis of the affected muscles.
 In individuals with PTS, muscle weakness results from damage to the nerves that serve the muscles in the shoulders and arms.
 The degree of weakness is related to the number of nerves affected.
 In addition to weakness, the affected muscles may progressively shrink and thin (atrophy) due to lack of use.
 Muscle weakness may go unnoticed at first, until atrophy and wasting of the affected muscles progresses and is easy to observe.

-Additional symptoms include absent or reduced reflexes and sensory deficits in the affected areas such as the loss of sensation or numbness (hypoesthesia), a sensation of tickling, prickling, or burning on the skin of the affected areas (paresthesia), or an abnormally unpleasant or painful sensation to a light touch (dysesthesia).
+Additional symptoms include absent or reduced reflexes and sensory deficits in the affected areas such as the loss of sensation or numbness (hypoesthesia), a sensation of tickling, prickling or burning on the skin of the affected areas (paresthesia) or an abnormally unpleasant or painful sensation to a light touch (dysesthesia).

-Additional complications can develop in some cases.
-The position of the shoulders, arms, wrists, and hands can shift slightly because of atrophy and weakness of affected muscles.
+Additional complications can develop in some people.
+The position of the shoulders, arms, wrists and hands can shift slightly because of atrophy and weakness of affected muscles.
 This can leave an affected individual at risk of secondary impingement or subluxation.
-Secondary impingement is a painful condition that occurs when the shoulder’s tendons are compressed or trapped during shoulder movements.
+Secondary impingement is a painful condition that occurs when the shoulderโ€™s tendons are compressed or trapped during shoulder movements.
 Subluxation refers to partial dislocation of the shoulder joint.
 Affected individuals may also be at risk of developing contractures, in which abnormal shortening of muscles or tendons leads to deformity or rigidity of an affected joint.
 Contracture of the shoulder, also known as adhesive capsulitis, can result in pain and limitation of the normal range of movement of the joint.

-In some cases, nerves outside of the brachial plexus may be involved such as the nerves of the lumbosacral plexus, the phrenic nerve, or the recurrent laryngeal nerve.
-Involvement of the nerves in the lower portion of the back (lumbosacral plexus) can cause pain, hypoesthesia, and paresthesia in the legs.
+In some people, nerves outside of the brachial plexus may be involved such as the nerves of the lumbosacral plexus, the phrenic nerve or the recurrent laryngeal nerve.
+Involvement of the nerves in the lower portion of the back (lumbosacral plexus) can cause pain, hypoesthesia and paresthesia in the legs.
 The phrenic nerve sends signals between the brain and the diaphragm, which is the muscle that separates the lungs from the abdomen.
 Involvement of the phrenic nerve can result in a significant shortness of breath.
 Involvement of the recurrent laryngeal nerve can result in weakness and partial paralysis of the vocal cords and, consequently, hoarseness and soft speech (hypophonia).
 In extremely rare cases, facial or other cranial nerves may be affected.

 Because nerve damage in PTS can affect blood vessels additional symptoms may develop including affected skin, particularly on the hands, becoming reddened, purplish or spotted.
 Swelling due to fluid retention (edema) may also occur.
 The skin, hair and nails may grow more quickly than normal.
-Certain areas of the body particularly the hands and forearms may no longer be able to respond properly to outside temperature.
+Certain areas of the body, particularly the hands and forearms may no longer be able to respond properly to outside temperature.
 Excessive sweating may occur or affected individuals may feel abnormally cold in the affected areas.

 Some individuals may recover full strength and functional levels of the shoulder or affected areas.
 Numerous reports in the medical literature state that most individuals will regain up to 70-90% of their original strength and functional levels within two years.
 However, recent studies indicate that this can take more than two years in some people, while other people will experience residual, chronic pain and complications such as impaired movement of the shoulder and/or affected joints.
 In severe cases, affected individuals can be left with significant disability that can impact their ability to work and perform common tasks.